T.I. Debates Alex Jones On Donald Trump, Says President Has ‘Disregard For Black Lives’

 Rapper T.I. recently spoke with conservative commentator Candace Owens at the Revolt Summit and made headlines for blasting her for the right-wing rhetoric that she pushes.
 Although he acknowledged Owens’ intelligence, he believes that she’s currently using it “adversely” and suggested that people of color who support Donald Trump are at least partially doing so for “self-serving” reasons.

 HotNewHipHop reports that T.I. also took on controversial right-winger Alex Jones — best known for his role as the host of InfoWars — on his ExpediTIously podcast, and the pair explicitly focused on President Donald Trump.
-Although Jones expressed his belief that Trump is “always trying to unify”,” T.I. confronted Jones on this belief and criticized him for defending Trump in the face of what the rapper believes is disrespect for minorities and black lives.
+Although Jones expressed his belief that Trump is “always trying to unify,” T.I. confronted Jones on this belief and criticized him for defending Trump in the face of what the rapper believes is disrespect for minorities and black lives.

 “That’s a lie… Now I’m going to go ahead and make a firm position and say that is a lie,” he said, and Jones later admitted that Trump isn’t always unifying.